bmschmidt/colorbar/README.md

 ## Update

-A temporary pointer can be adjusted on the colorbar using a colorbar object's pointTo method.
+The colorbar call returns an object that can be used to change the pointer location using a "pointTo" method.

 ```
-colorbar.pointTo(26)
+pointer.pointTo(26)
 ```

 The pointer will drop to the appropriate place, and then fade away after five seconds.